 Effective discharge of the duties of the board may require that board committees are established.
-Generally, the committees shall have at least three members.

-It may be necessary to establish board committees, in particular for the supervision of the company's reporting and control systems, the nomination of the management and the development of the company's remuneration policy.
+It may be necessary to establish board committees, in particular for the supervision of the company's reporting and control systems, the nomination of the management and the development of the company's remuneration schemes.
 Especially in companies with extensive business operations, board committees improve the efficiency of board work.